petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system.md

 ![See the custom ticketing system sample.](./building-a-custom-ticketing-system/images/01.png)

-This tutorial series walks you through building a custom ticketing system.
+Here, you'll learn how custom ticketing system works.
 You'll learn how to

 * Define a custom data schema
 * Apply a custom CSS theme